Hamilton Philharmonic Orchestra: History

-In 2015, Gemma New was named the HPO's music director.
+In 2015, the HPO named Gemma New as its music director, the first female conductor to hold the post.
 The orchestra gave its first performance under her direction in February 2016.
-New is the first female music director of the HPO.
-Her most recent contract extension with the HPO is through the 2023-2024 season.
+New was music director of the HPO through the 2023–2024 season.

+In October 2023, James S. Kahane first guest-conducted the HPO.
+In May 2024, the HPO announced the appointment of Kahane as its next music director, effective with the 2024–2025 season.